-B. Scene Security

-Sworn personnel shall protect the scene as any other serious crime scene in accordance with the "Serious Crime Scenes, Threatened Officer Protection, and Guard Duty" directive.
+- a.
+The responding member from the Firearms/Police-Involved Death Review Board when an independent investigative agency has been requested or the Major Crimes Investigative Team (MCIT) is investigating the incident. - b.
+The investigating lieutenant for unintentional discharges and discharges against dangerous animals when the incident is not being investigated by an independent investigative agency or MCIT. - C. Scene Security - 1.
+Sworn personnel shall protect the scene as any other serious crime scene in accordance with the "Serious Crime Scenes, Threatened Officer Protection, and Guard Duty" directive. - 2.
 Only personnel assigned to investigate a police-involved shooting shall be permitted within the protected area of the shooting scene.
-The exception will be the Chairperson or the responding member of the Firearms/Police-Involved Death Review Board or his or her designee, who shall be shown the scene at the first reasonable opportunity.
+The exception will be the Chairperson or the responding member of the Firearms/